Fati-810/QR-Generator/README.md

 Uses form submission and img src="data:image/png;base64,..." to display QR.

 Backend:
-Built using Node.js and Express.js
+Built using Node.js and Express.js.

-Uses the qr-image package to generate QR codes as PNG buffers
+Uses the qr-image package to generate QR codes as PNG buffers.